dherman/pattern-match/README.md

   * **pred(testValue)** - matches any value for which `pred` returns a truthy value.
   * **{ x1: pattern1, ..., xn: patternn }** - matches any object with property names `x1` to `xn` matching patterns `pattern1` to `patternn`, respectively.
 Only the own properties of the pattern are used.
   * **[ pattern0, ..., patternn ]** - matches any object with property names 0 to n matching patterns `pattern0` to `patternn`, respectively.

+### Custom patterns

+You can create custom patterns by extending the root pattern prototype.

+  * **match.pattern** - the root pattern prototype.

 ### Match errors